-Definition 9 (Contextual query) A contextual query CQ is a query Q enhanced with an extended context descriptor denoted $ecod^Q$.
+Definition 8 (Contextual query) A contextual query CQ is a query Q enhanced with a context descriptor denoted cod^Q .

-Now, the problem is: given the $ecod^Q$ of a contextual query CQ and a user profile P, identify the contextual preferences that are the most relevant to the context states specified by $ecod^Q$.
+Now, the problem is: given the cod^Q of a contextual query CQ and a user profile P, identify the contextual preferences that are the most relevant to the context states specified by cod^Q .
 Next, we first formalize the problem and then, provide a procedure for locating such preferences.